The Role of the School Governor

 Governors need to work as a team, under the leadership of the Chair of the governing body.
 Most governing bodies require their governors to sign a code of practice.

-Governing bodies are required to meet formally a minimum of three times a year.
+Governing bodies are required to meet formally a minimum of six times a year.
 Meeting dates are usually set well in advance and meetings generally last between two and three hours.
 Governors are expected to be well prepared for these meetings and attendance is expected, with apologies only for good reasons.

 Many governing bodies meet more frequently than this and most also delegate work to committees and /or working parties and task groups which meet between the governing body meetings.
 Governors will be expected to play a full role in agreeing how their governing body works and then in supporting this.
 In addition some governors volunteer to fulfil specific roles, such as being the Special Educational Needs governor, or the Health and Safety governor, or the link governor for a particular year or subject.